ne3lakolkar/BricManiac/README.md

 ## Controls
 - Hover your mouse in the horizontal axis anywhere in the game frame to move your paddle.

-- Try not to make the ball fall down.
+- Try not to make the ball fall out of the frame.

 ## How it looks